 Renting Original Art To Businesses

-There are many businesses, both large and small, who are looking to rent original art for their facility.
+Many large and small businesses are looking to rent original art for their facility.

-People will start to see your artwork in local restaurants, dentist offices, and even hospitals.
+People will start seeing your artwork in local restaurants, dentist offices, and hospitals.

 If they enjoy your artistic style, they will look at your signature or small plaque under the painting and search for your art online.